JediahDizon/roman-numerals-converter.client/README.md

 For Code reviewers at Strata Health.
 This is the front-end for the Roman Numerals converter that makes requests to the `roman-numerals-converter.services` backend.

 ## Install
-Not interested in the front-end code?
+Not interested in web servers?
 Just run the included `./dist/index.html` file and you should be good to go.

 Still here?
 You can run the following commands in a command line terminal starting from the root of the project:
 - `npm install`